-Once you have gathered all the tools, here are the steps to installing your new baseboard molding.
+Once you have gathered all the tools, here are the steps to installing your new baseboards molding.

 How to Install Floor Trim Molding

-There are four types of baseboard corners you’ll make to install baseboards:
+There are four types of baseboard inside and outside corners you’ll make to install baseboards:

 - Outside 90 deg.
 Corner